tacocat-ada/tacocat-ada.github.io/index.md

 # Further Details

+The primary dataset which was sourced from Freebase had many attribute values missing which led us to make further assumptions, however by using IMDb dataset which is more reliable, our assumptions hold.

 Our results could vary depending on the clustering algorithm used, and the parameters we set, such as cluster size cutoff.
-For example, Jackie Chan, a famous Chinese actor known mainly for his action movies globally, was placed in the Hollwood cluster.
+For example, Jackie Chan, a famous Hong Kongese action comedy actor known globally, was placed in the Hollwood cluster.
 But he is at the very edge of the cluster (i.e. very close to being an outlier).

-The primary dataset which was sourced from Freebase had many attribute values missing which led us to make further assumptions, however by using IMDb dataset which is more reliable, our assumptions hold.
+He started his career in Hong Kong in 1962 when he was five years old.
+And he made his breakthrough in Hollywood in mid-1990s.
+He has played in 115 movies so far.
+He has been honored with The Hong Kong Star, in Hong Kong and a star on the Hollywood Walk of Fame.
+He is truly a key person in the movie industry.

 <img
     style="display: block;